ankitects/faqs/src/the-2021-scheduler.md

 list will differ from the ones you see when you click on a deck.
 The overview screen will point out the number of cards that will be buried in grey.

-In the v3 scheduler, learning cards that cross a day boundary can be buried like review and new cards.
+Learn cards that cross a day boundary ("interday learning cards") can be buried like review and new cards.

 ### Fuzz